sphinx-doc/sphinx/Doc-3k/README.txt

 You need to install Python 2.5 or higher; the toolset used to build the docs are written in Python.
 The toolset used to build the documentation is called *Sphinx*, it is not included in this tree, but maintained separately in the Python Subversion repository.
-Also needed are Jinja, a templating engine, and optionally Pygments, a code highlighter.
+Also needed are Jinja, a templating engine (included in Sphinx as a Subversion external), and optionally Pygments, a code highlighter.

 Using make